 Authorized shares.
-Under our 2015 Plan, the aggregate number of shares of our common stock authorized for issuance may not exceed (1) 1,355,000 plus (2) the sum of number of shares subject to outstanding awards under the 2008 Plan as of the 2015 Plan's effective date that are subsequently forfeited or terminated for any reason before being exercised or settled, plus the number of shares subject to vesting restrictions under the 2015 Plan on the 2015 Plan's effective date that are subsequently forfeited.
+Under our 2015 Plan, the aggregate number of shares of our common stock authorized for issuance may not exceed (1) 1,355,000 plus (2) the sum of number of shares subject to outstanding awards under the 2008 Plan as of the 2015 Plan's effective date that are subsequently forfeited or terminated for any reason before being exercised or settled, plus the number of shares subject to vesting restrictions under the 2008 Plan on the 2015 Plan's effective date that are subsequently forfeited.
 In addition, the number of shares that have been authorized for issuance under the 2015 Plan will be automatically increased on the first day of each fiscal year beginning on January 1, 2016 and ending on (and including) January 1, 2025, in an amount equal to the lesser of (1) 4% of the outstanding shares of our common stock on the last day of the immediately preceding fiscal year, or (2) another lesser amount determined by our board of directors.
 Shares subject to awards granted under the 2015 Plan that are forfeited or terminated before being exercised or settled, or are not delivered to the participant because such award is settled in cash, will again become available for issuance under the 2015 Plan.
 However, shares that have actually been issued shall not again become available unless forfeited.
 No more than 4,000,000 shares may be delivered upon the exercise of incentive stock options granted under the 2015 Plan.
-During any time when the tax deduction limitations of Section 162(m) of the Internal Revenue Code apply to awards under the 2015 Plan, and options or stock appreciation rights in any calendar year for an aggregate of more than 2,000,000 shares, and no more than two times this amount in the first year of employment.
+During any time when the tax deduction limitations of Section 162(m) of the Internal Revenue Code apply to awards under the 2015 Plan, and options or stock appreciation rights are intended to qualify as "performance-based compensation" under Section 162(m), no person may receive options or stock appreciation rights in any calendar year for an aggregate of more than 2,000,000 shares, and no more than two times this amount in the first year of employment.